Habitable zone: Significance for complex and intelligent life

 Species, including humans, known to possess animal cognition require large amounts of energy, and have adapted to specific conditions, including an abundance of atmospheric oxygen and the availability of large quantities of chemical energy synthesized from radiant energy.
-If humans are to colonize other planets, true Earth analogs in the CHZ are most likely to provide the closest natural habitat; this concept was the basis of Stephen H. Dole's 1964 study.
-With suitable temperature, gravity, atmospheric pressure and the presence of water, the necessity of spacesuits or space habitat analogues on the surface may be eliminated, and complex Earth life can thrive.
+If humans are to colonize other planets, true Earth analogs in the HZ are most likely to provide the closest natural habitat; this concept was the basis of Stephen H. Dole's 1964 study.
+With suitable temperature, gravity, atmospheric pressure and the presence of water, the necessity of spacesuits or space habitat analogs on the surface may be eliminated, and complex Earth life can thrive.

-Planets in the CHZ remain of paramount interest to researchers looking for intelligent life elsewhere in the universe.
-The Drake equation, sometimes used to estimate the number of intelligent civilizations in our galaxy, contains the factor or parameter n_{e}, which is the average number of planetary-mass objects orbiting within the CHZ of each star.
+Planets in the HZ remain of paramount interest to researchers looking for intelligent life elsewhere in the universe.
+The Drake equation, sometimes used to estimate the number of intelligent civilizations in our galaxy, contains the factor or parameter n_{e}, which is the average number of planetary-mass objects orbiting within the HZ of each star.
 A low value lends support to the Rare Earth hypothesis, which posits that intelligent life is a rarity in the Universe, whereas a high value provides evidence for the Copernican mediocrity principle, the view that habitability—and therefore life—is common throughout the Universe.
 A 1971 NASA report by Drake and Bernard Oliver proposed the "water hole", based on the spectral absorption lines of the hydrogen and hydroxyl components of water, as a good, obvious band for communication with extraterrestrial intelligence that has since been widely adopted by astronomers involved in the search for extraterrestrial intelligence.
-According to Jill Tarter, Margaret Turnbull and many others, CHZ candidates are the priority targets to narrow waterhole searches and the Allen Telescope Array now extends Project Phoenix to such candidates.
+According to Jill Tarter, Margaret Turnbull and many others, HZ candidates are the priority targets to narrow waterhole searches and the Allen Telescope Array now extends Project Phoenix to such candidates.

-Because the CHZ is considered the most likely habitat for intelligent life, METI efforts have also been focused on systems likely to have planets there.
-The 2001 Teen Age Message and the 2003 Cosmic Call 2, for example, were sent to the 47 Ursae Majoris system, known to contain three Jupiter-mass planets and possibly with a terrestrial planet in the CHZ.
-The Teen Age Message was also directed to the 55 Cancri system, which has a gas giant in its CHZ.
-A Message from Earth in 2008, and Hello From Earth in 2009, were directed to the Gliese 581 system, containing three planets in the CHZ—Gliese 581 c, d, and the unconfirmed g.
+Because the HZ is considered the most likely habitat for intelligent life, METI efforts have also been focused on systems likely to have planets there.
+The 2001 Teen Age Message and 2003 Cosmic Call 2, for example, were sent to the 47 Ursae Majoris system, known to contain three Jupiter-mass planets and possibly with a terrestrial planet in the HZ.
+The Teen Age Message was also directed to the 55 Cancri system, which has a gas giant in its HZ.
+A Message from Earth in 2008, and Hello From Earth in 2009, were directed to the Gliese 581 system, containing three planets in the HZ—Gliese 581 c, d, and the unconfirmed g.